 Our mentor application period is typically during the spring/summer prior to each school year’s start, and into the fall if mentors are still needed.
 Click here for our mentor application (or interest form when the application period is closed).

 Is training provided and/or required?

 Yes, training is required.
-Read Ahead provides a 90 minute, in-person training for all of our mentors who did not participate last school year.
+Read Ahead provides a 90-minute in-person training for all new mentors.
 Sessions are offered multiple times a week over the summer and into the early fall.
 Returning mentors are also welcome to attend the in-person training required for new mentors.
 There will also be additional, optional training modules for all mentors provided throughout the year.

 Questions about being a mentor